BespinCorp/socialite.io/README.md

 The specification is designed to be the bare minimum required to enable wire-compatible social network interoperation.
+It is a specification of (mostly) server-to-server interactions.
 As such, many features are left unspecified.

 The main features are: the user specification, the feed specification, and the post specification.